younyikim/Bluewhale-Local/use-cases/vod-sr.md

-# Use case B : Bluewhale AMI로 VOD-SR 자동 시스템 만들기
+# Use case B : Building an Automated VOD-SR System with the Bluewhale AMI

 ## Architecture